-Nearly three years after being rebranded from the TV Guide Channel, Pop says it is adding distribution, viewers and advertisers in its upfront presentation.
+Three years after being rebranded from the TV Guide Channel, Pop says it is adding distribution, viewers and advertisers in its upfront presentation.
 The network is also upgrading its programming, working with well-known talent, emphasizing scripted shows and dropping low-budget reality shows.

 All of this is made possible by the backing of owners CBS and Lionsgate.
-For both companies, Pop represents their biggest play in basic cable and Pop has been able to leverage its parents assets in a pay-TV environment in which linear networks such as Pivot and Esquire Network have been terminated and more are likely to meet a similar fate.
+For both companies, Pop represents their biggest play in basic cable and Pop has been able to leverage its parents assets in a pay-TV environment in which networks such as Pivot and Esquire have been terminated and more are likely to meet a similar fate.

 The network is now on all the major traditional distributors and is also being added to all the new digital distributors’ lineups, including YouTube TV and Hulu’s new live product.

 And in an environment where most cable networks’ audiences are eroding, Pop’s ratings were up by double digits among both adult and women’s demos last season.

 “It’s not about being an emerging channel any more.
 We feel like we’ve arrived and we’re part of the mix now,” said Schwartz.

 Since the changeover, Pop has added 150 advertisers to its roster, Schwartz says.

 According to SNL Kagan, Pop’s net ad revenue rose 18% to $81.7 million in 2016 from $69.5 million in 2015.
 Kagan expects 2017 ad revenues to hit $96 million.